hermscoder/taskme-spa/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Problems with `ng serve`?
+Just give the pository a hard reset to ensure that that are no modification on the package.json files.
+> git reset --hard